 Valuation before investment + investment = valuation after investment.
 When to businesses combine, their joint potential is much more than the sum of individual potentials.

-The valuation also depends upon whether it is investors’ market or the market of the businessmen.
+The valuation also depends upon whether it is the investors’ market or the market of the businessmen.
 Who is able to dictate the terms?
 If the investor has many more opportunities with better profiles, he will try to bargain the value of the business to a lower price.
 If there are many investors seeking a good investment opportunity, it will be the business that will dictate the terms.
 If a business does not appoint good merger and acquisition consultants with the large network of investors, a business is bound to realise very less value.
-It is not that there are less investors, but that the opportunity is not widely (but anonymously) publicized.
-The private limited businesses are very illiquid assets, but that does not mean that lack of network of M&A consultants should lower their value!
+It is not that there are fewer investors, but that the opportunity is not widely (but anonymously) publicized.
+The private limited businesses are very illiquid assets, but that does not mean that lack of a network of M&A consultants should lower their value!

 Growth is not a compulsion for every businessman.
-Also the internal accruals, reserves, profits, borrowings from banks may be sufficient to drive a certain degree of growth without diluting the control at all.
-But when there are huge opportunities of growth and they require a large amount of capital, many businesses choose to let the opportunities pass by rather than undertaking growth initiatives with an equity investment.
-Many times it happens that a businessman who is completely “intolerant” towards dilution of his control, loses all the control and wealth only because the bank didn’t come to is rescue when the going became difficult.
+Also, the internal accruals, reserves, profits, borrowings from banks may be sufficient to drive a certain degree of growth without diluting the control at all.
+But when there are huge opportunities for growth and they require a large amount of capital, many businesses choose to let the opportunities pass by rather than undertaking growth initiatives with an equity investment.
+Many times it happens that a businessman who is completely “intolerant” towards a dilution of his control, loses all the control and wealth only because the bank didn’t come to is rescue when the going became difficult.

 There is no point in remaining a small company for a very long period of time despite having great operational strength and market opportunities.
 It is wiser to be a part of a large family of investors, owners, capable people in a very large business than being the nearly 100% owner of a very small business.

 The business partnerships fail mainly because they are not designed to sustain the common failures in the journey of a going concern.
 When two friends or two businessmen start a new venture, they are in very good spirits.
-The activity they are going to do is highly uncertain and very high degree of cooperation is necessary between them.
+The activity they are going to do is highly uncertain and a very high degree of cooperation is necessary between them.
 There is not much wealth in the business in the beginning and whatever it is there, is brought from one’s own pockets.
 There is hardly anything to fight for or fight about.
 Hardly any complex aspects of the business are known at the beginning as it is very simple in size, form and nature.

-As the businesses progresses, it generates more wealth, new aspects of a business manifest themselves.
+As the businesses progress, it generates more wealth, new aspects of a business manifest themselves.
 These aspects bring wealth, reputation, assets, profits, rights, duties, obligations, liabilities, risks, people, stress, egos, complex communications, events, etc. as the organization matures every coming year.
 There is no pre-written explicit written documentation taking care of how these new aspects of a business are going to be handled.
 If written at all, they were only for statutory compliance purposes!

-When the differences arise for first time, they start getting handled randomly, casually, haphazardly and without much thought between the otherwise well-meaning partners.
+When the differences arise for the first time, they start getting handled randomly, casually, haphazardly and without much thought between the otherwise well-meaning partners.
 However, this cannot go on for a long time.
 Differences prop-up.
 There are no pre-decided, pre-negotiated amendable principles in place!
 These partners are hesitant to talk to each other “in the negotiation mode” as they were very less used to that mode.
 But, it is a human tendency to retain benefits & pass on the liabilities.
 And soon they find it impossible to negotiate how to share these new benefits and risks from new complex business situations.
-And this is why the equity alliances, ownership partnerships, joint ventures fail.
+And this is why equity alliances, ownership partnerships, joint ventures fail.

 The brokers shouldn’t be taken as M&A consultants!!!

-They don’t know M&A process details and may reveal your M&A intent to wrong entities.
+They don’t know M&A process details and may reveal your M&A intent to the wrong entities.
 A company rumoured to be sold risks business relations